jschnab/systems_design/key-value-store/README.md

 We need to remove direct dependencies from very high modules to very low modules.

-### Tree module
+### Memtable module

-The tree module implements the red-black tree and its interface.
-Tree nodes and the tree are modeled by `struct`s.
-The tree keeps track of how much data it is storing in keys and values, as well as the number of nodes it contains.
+The memtable module implements the memtable (as red-black tree) and its interface.
+The memtable keeps track of how much data it is storing in keys and values, as well as the number of records it contains.

-There is functionality to create and destroy node and tree objects, compare two nodes, add a node to the tree, search for a node in the tree, mark a node as deleted.
+There is functionality to create and destroy record and memtable objects, compare two records, add a record to the memtable, search for a record, mark a record as deleted.

-### List module

-The list module implements a linked list where nodes have a key and store arbitrary data.

-### Record module

-At the lowest level, records are stored in tree nodes, but the record module offers a more appropriate interface for higher level modules.

-The record module models records and provide function to work with them.

 A record stores the following attributes: